 - 4.2.2.4.
-To support and encourage the implementation of the transit network shown on Schedule 10 and, working with York Region, to secure lands, where appropriate, through the development approval process for facilities such as: - a. transit stations including intermodal terminals, mobility hubs, subways, bus and light rail stations and related passenger drop-off and commuter parking areas; - b. related infrastructure, including vent shafts, transit operation and maintenance facilities, passenger standing pads and passenger pick-up and drop-off areas, electrical substations and passenger safety facilities; - c. pedestrian and cycling facilities; - d. intelligent transit and travel information systems; and, - e. public streetscape enhancements. - 4.2.2.5.
-That the subway extensions and enhanced VIVA service corridors and stations shall be the areas of highest development densities in the City. - 4.2.2.6.
+To support and encourage the implementation of the transit network shown on Schedule 10 and, working with York Region, to secure lands, where appropriate, through the development approval process for facilities such as: - a. transit stations including intermodal terminals, mobility hubs, subways, bus and light rail stations and related passenger drop-off and commuter parking areas; - b. related infrastructure, including vent shafts, transit operation and maintenance facilities, passenger standing pads and passenger pick-up and drop-off areas, electrical substations and passenger safety facilities: - c. pedestrian and cycling facilities; - d. intelligent transit and travel information systems; and, - e. public streetscape enhancements. - 4.2.2.5.
+That the subway extensions and enhanced Viva service corridors and stations are planned to be in the areas of high development densities in the City in accordance with the policies of this Plan. - 4.2.2.6.
 To support the early funding and implementation of the planned Yonge Subway extension to Highway 7 and any interim phasing infrastructure necessary including bus rapid transit, and to consider the planned extension in land-use planning decisions. - 4.2.2.7.
-To support further extension of the Toronto-York Spadina Subway in the Jane Street right-of-way and adjacent properties. - 4.2.2.8.
-To support and encourage service enhancements to transit service, especially in Intensification Areas, including busways, higher order transit and transit priority measures (such as high occupancy vehicle lanes, queue-jump lanes, signal pre-emption systems) aimed at improving the efficiency of transit.
+To support the possible further extension of the Toronto-York Spadina Subway in the Jane Street right-of-way and adjacent properties. - 4.2.2.8.
+To support and encourage service enhancements to transit service, especially in Intensification Areas, including busways, higher order transit and transit priority measures (such as high occupancy vehicle lanes, queue-jump lanes, signal pre-emption systems) aimed at improving the efficiency of transit. - 4.2.2.9.
+To ensure that sidewalks, street lighting and other pedestrian amenities are provided on all streets serviced by transit.